Vossevangen

+Vossavangen or Vossevangen is the administrative centre of Voss Municipality in Vestland county, Norway.
 The village lies on the northeastern shore of the lake Vangsvatnet in the central part of the municipality, about 100 km east of the city of Bergen.
 The villages of Borstrondi and Kvitheim are both small suburbs located just north of Vossevangen.

-The 4 km2 village has a population (2019) of 6,745 and a population density of 1686 PD/km2.
+The 3.98 km2 village has a population (2025) of and a population density of 1800 PD/km2.

 The European route E16 highway and the Bergensbanen railway line both run through the village.
 The railway line stops at Voss Station in the centre of the village.
 This is the main road and main railway line between the cities of Oslo and Bergen.
 The Norwegian National Road 13 also runs through the village.